How to Make Perfect Coconut Rice

 - Fragrant long grain rice like basmati or jasmine rice (white or brown) is my top pick for coconut rice.
 Both varieties have an irresistible nutty aroma and elegantly shaped slender grains.
 Jasmine can be a tad starchier, which is absolutely delicious for a lightly sticky Thai-style coconut rice.

-- Short grain brown rice makes a healthy coconut rice (gotta have those whole grains, right?).
+- Short grain brown rice makes a hearty coconut rice.
 The cooking time is about 15 minutes longer.

 - Thai Basil Chicken